joeroaden/SweetAndSavory.Solution/README.md

 <details>
 <summary><strong>Initial Setup</strong></summary>

-1. Copy the git repository url: https://github.com/CyndaZ42/RecipeBox
+1. Copy the git repository url: https://github.com/joeroaden/SweetAndSavory.Solution
 2. Open a shell program and navigate to your desktop.
 3. Clone the repository for this project using the `git clone` command and including the copied URL.
-4. While still in the shell program, navigate to the root directory of the newly created file named `RecipeBox.Solution`.
+4. While still in the shell program, navigate to the root directory of the newly created file named `SweetAndSavory.Solution`.
-5. From the root directory, navigate to the `RecipeBox` directory.
+5. From the root directory, navigate to the `SweetAndSavory` directory.
 6. Move onto SQL Workbench instructions below to re-create database necessary to run this project.
 </details>

 <details>
 <summary><strong>SQL Workbench Configuration</strong></summary>

-1. Create an `appsetting.json` file in the `RecipeBox` directory of the project
+1. Create an `appsetting.json` file in the `SweetAndSavory` directory of the project
-   <pre>RecipeBox.Solution
+   <pre>SweetAndSavory.Solution
-   └── RecipeBox
+   └── SweetAndSavory
     └── <strong>appsetting.json</strong></pre>
 2. Insert the following code [^1]
     ```json
     {
       "ConnectionStrings": {
-        "DefaultConnection": "Server=localhost;Port=3306;database=project_name;uid=root;pwd=[YOUR-PASSWORD-HERE];"
+        "DefaultConnection": "Server=localhost;Port=3306;database=joe_roaden;uid=root;pwd=[YOUR-PASSWORD-HERE];"
       }
     }
     ```